Get Help Today. (800) 516-4357

 Doctors recommend tapering off benzodiazepines to ensure a safe withdrawal process.
 The taper method entails slowly reducing dose amounts until the individual is completely off the drug.
 This is the preferable method for those who are physically and mentally dependent on Librium.

 While the goal of withdrawal is to ultimately stop taking Librium, this isn’t addiction treatment in and of itself.
-Medical detox must be combined with therapy to effectively treat chlordiazepoxide abuse.
+When you’re feeling calm and clearheaded, your team will refer you to an addiction treatment program for counseling and education sessions to help you preserve sobriety.

 Resources